davinakano/interview-prep/README.md

 Everything is under `src/`.
 Inside of it, there are (or will be) folders with the programming languages that I am most comfortable with or studying at the moment.
 Nested, the problems will be separated by "major topic" such as `strings` or `dataStructures`.

-Hopefully I can keep up updating this as a way to be ready, lock 'n loaded, and
+Hopefully I can keep up updating this as a way to be ready, lock 'n loaded!

+## How to run the projects

+For Javascript, have [NodeJS](https://nodejs.org/en/) installed (latest LTS is just fine) and run:

+`$ node src/javascript/PROBLEM_CATEGORY/01.js`

+For C#, there are console apps created with [.NET Core](https://dotnet.microsoft.com/download) (latest version is just fine).
+You can run then by typing:

+`$ dotnet run --project src/csharp/PROBLEM_CATEGORY/01`